mussol/100-days-of-code/log.md

 Learned some more CSS from MDN, tried several things to fix my portfolio page without much success for now..

 ### Day 10: January 11, 2017

+Uploaded to github the latest version of my portfolio.
+Have worked on it a bit more today and this'll be my last draft version for now.
+I'll make a pause to resume learning in FCC about JavaScript now so I can move on to other projects.
+Will be coming back to the portfolio in the future (will also need to add all the images, that for now are only placeholders).
+Overall, this portfolio has proven to be quite a humbling experience, HTML/CSS are not as easy as I first assumed, or perhaps I took an overly complicated route when it could have been simpler from the start, who knows.
+Will be interesting to see what kind of portfolio I end up having in a couple of months.

+### Day 11: January 12, 2017